Global Electron Thermodynamics in Radiatively Inefficient Accretion Flows: Solutions for Ion and Electron Temperatures

 \subsection{Effect of Turbulent Heating}

 We first solve for the ion and electron temperatures in a flow with a mass accretion rate $\dot{M} \ll 10^{-7} \dot{M}_{E}$.
 In this limit of extremely low mass accretion rate, turbulent heating dominates over the effects of Coulomb heating, while radiative cooling is negligible.
-We also set the strength of the magnetic field in the plasma by choosing the fiducial value $\beta=5$ and the radial velocity profile by setting its power-law index to $n_R = 1.5$.
+We also set the strength of the magnetic field in the plasma by choosing the fiducial value $\beta=5$, the radial velocity profile by setting its power-law index to $n_R = 1.5$, and the value of $\zeta = 0.2$ for all our calculations.

 Figure \ref{fig:turbulent heating} shows the radial profiles of the ion and electron temperatures, as well as their ratio.
 As they drift inwards, both the ions and the electrons quickly heat up from their initial sub-virial temperatures at the outer radial boundary to the local virial temperatures.
 The ions then maintain a virial, $r^{-1}$, profile all the way to the inner region of the accretion flow.
 On the other hand, the electron temperature gradually shifts from one virial profile to another with a lower normalization in the inner accretion flow.